OrianaVenture/VentureValheim/LocationReset/README.md

 * Some items are not respawned like black forest barrels, boulders, and mistlands giant mineables.
 I could not find an easy way to identify these items without also destroying trees and rocks.
 * Item duplication should not happen, but is possible if timing conditions are right.
 If you see only a few parts of locations being duplicated you do not need to be concerned or report it as a bug since it is likely not consistently reproducible.
 However, if an entire location is being duplicated then please report the problem.
 * When a new zone or location is loaded there is an expected small lag spike.
 This happens in vanilla already, but might also be noticeable when this mod is performing a reset.
-* When you first log in all locations in the area will not reset even if applicable, you will need to leave the area and reload it.
-* Multiplayer sessions may get weird if you and another player trigger a reset for the same location at the same time.
-If you report any issues please mention if you were running through the area with more than one player with you.

 ### Other Mod Support